 The tactile sign must be located on the latch side of the door.
 If there are double doors with only one active side, the sign should be placed on the inactive side.
 If both doors are active, the sign should be placed on the right of the right door.
 There are also requirements regarding signs for recessed doors, push doors as well as clear floor space near a tactile sign.

 Visual signs must comply with a variety of requirements outlined at ADAAG § 703.5.
-For example, the character and background finish should be non-glare and there should be a contrast between the characters and background.
-There are also requirements for character proportions, height, and spacing.
+The character and background finish should be non-glare and there should be a contrast between the characters and background, and there are also requirements for character proportions, height, and spacing.
 Now take a closer look at the exit door:

 Be Aware of the Difference Between Local and Federal Requirements

-It is important to note that some local jurisdictions do not require tactile signs at exit doors.
-Chicago, where we are headquartered, does not have a tactile sign requirement for exit doors.
-However, if exit doors do not have tactile signs, even if the local municipality does not require the tactile sign, one is in violation of the federal ADA requirement and can potentially be subject to a Department of Justice enforcement action, even if such signs aren’t locally mandated.
+Chicago, where Cushing and Burnham are headquartered, does not have a tactile sign requirement for exit doors.
+However, if exit doors do not have tactile signs - even if the local municipality doesn’t have a rule - one is in violation of the federal ADA requirement and can potentially be subject to a Department of Justice enforcement action, even if such signs aren’t locally mandated.